 Patrick Victor doesn’t like to refer to himself as a Forex guru.
 And yet, he is the brain behind No Nonsense Forex, a channel on Youtube that has amassed over 249K subscribers.
-Victor is an investor and an educator who insists that FX news and common charting tools are “mostly useless”.
+Victor is an investor and an educator who insists that Forex market news and common charting tools are “mostly useless”.

-He takes this unabashed approach to talk to noob and seasoned traders about what they should be doing but especially emphasises what they should not be doing.
+He takes this unabashed approach to talk to beginner and seasoned traders about what they should be doing but especially emphasises what they should not be doing.
 His refreshing approach to Forex trading has also won him 20.9K followers on Twitter too.
 Victor has been associated with Blueberry Markets for some time now.
 And we thought we’d let you in on some of his ‘non-guru’ trade secrets.

 Has the landscape of Forex trading changed at all since the time you began?

 I started in 2009 but went pro in 2014.
 There is less volume nowadays, without a doubt.
-The year 2014, for example, did have a big drop-off in the summertime, but overall, the first half of the 2010s was one big party when it came to FX volume.
+The year 2014, for example, did have a big drop-off in the summertime, but overall, the first half of the 2010s was one big party when it came to Forex volume.

 Also, news events were more impactful around that time.
 Australia was still very tied to China; Canada was much more tied to oil; people still believed all those ridiculous Chinese economic reports back then and Abenomics was in full swing.